Rideau Canal Skateway's uncertain future predicted 18 years ago | CBC News

 It's not too late to alter the future

-McLeman says his modelling shows the average daily temperature needs to be –5 C or colder, a condition that will eventually become rare in the southern half of Ontario.
+He said his modelling shows the average daily temperature needs to be –5 C or colder, a condition that will eventually become rare in southern Ontario.

 "What that means is more often than not you won't be able to build an outdoor rink in [southern] Ontario by the year 2050, which is not all that far off into the future," he said.

-His projection is even worse for fans of the Rideau Canal Skateway.
+His projection is even worse for fans of the skating on the canal.

 "This is still preventable if we get on with reducing greenhouse gas emissions and getting climate change under control," said McLeman.
 "But we're running out of time to do it."